Inside: Easy to follow steps to make home decor accessories look like beautiful aged metal with paint! ➡

 I learned the hard way on this part.
-It is probably because I wasn’t spraying this on glass, but this paint will bubble and crack if you go over the same area while it is wet!
+It’s probably because I wasn’t spraying this on glass, but this paint will bubble and crack if you go over the same area while it is wet!

-I let the paint dry for a minute or two.
+Let the paint dry for a minute or two.

 I let my first coat dry and cure for at least an hour.
 Then I misted them again and applied another very light coat of mirror paint, dabbing off the droplets again after a couple of minutes.

-I even experimented with these cheap foam pumpkins to see how the mirror paint would look.
-Though the outcome is not quite as realistic for a metal look, I like this finish too!
+I even experimented with these cheap foam pumpkins from Dollar Tree to see how the mirror paint would look on a different material.

 A few helpful hints.

-- I actually did the bottoms of the pumpkins first following this process since I couldn’t really get to the rounded bottom part from above, taking care to dab the sides well since they were what would show.
-Then I turned them and repeated.
+- I did the bottoms of the pumpkins first following this process since I couldn’t really get to the rounded bottom part from above, taking care to dab the sides well since they were what would show.
+Then I turned them over and repeated.